 Though 72 percent of its population is Catholic, Chile’s public face has a conflicted religious profile.
 Spontaneous shrines, often markers of a tragic death, dot the country’s roadsides with crosses and religious statues.
 Hundreds of thousands journey to remote Marian feasts held throughout the country.
-But Chileans otherwise interiorize their religion, and dress and décor tend to be secular with little evidence of religious jewelry, bumper stickers, and devotionalism.
+But Chileans otherwise interiorize their religion, dress and décor tend to be secular with little evidence of religious jewelry, bumper stickers, and devotionalism.

 - 1.United Nations, Department of Economic and Social Affairs, Population Division.
 World Urbanization Prospects, 2014.